Tennis is fun and great exercise. Here we will look at some tips on tennis strokes.

 Volleys are of 2 classes: (1) the low volley, constituted from below the waistline; and (2) the high volley, from the waistline to the head.
 In contrast to the hitting plane categorization are the 2 styles called (1) the deep volley and (2) the stop volley.

 All low volleys will be blocked.
 High volleys might be either blocked or hit.
 Volleys ought to never be stroked.
-There’s no follow-through on a low volley and really little with a high one.
+There’s no follow-through on a low volley tennis and really little with a high one.

 You’ll hear a great deal of talk about “chop” volleys.
-A chop stroke is one where the racket travels from higher up than the line of flight of the ball, downward and through it, and the slant made behind the racket is larger than forty-five degrees, and several come near ninety degrees.
+A chop stroke in tennis is one where the racket travels from higher up than the line of flight of the ball, downward and through it, and the slant made behind the racket is larger than forty-five degrees, and several come near ninety degrees.

 Consequently, no volleys should be chopped, for the inclination is to pop the ball up in the air.
 Slice volleys if you prefer to, or strike them flat, for both these strokes are made at a really small angle to the flight-line of the ball, the racket face moving almost on its plane.